MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 > The guide focuses on enabling SSO to on-premises resources and excludes configuration required for Windows domain-joined clients to perform domain operations (password change, Group Policy, etc.).

 1. Select **Global Secure Access (Preview)** > **Applications** > **Enterprise Applications** and then select **New Application** to create a new application to publish your Domain Controllers.
-1. Select **Add application segment** and then add all of your Domain Controllers’ IPs or FQDNs (not both) and ports as per the table.
+1. Select **Add application segment** and then add all of your Domain Controllers’ IPs or Fully Qualified Domain Names (FQDNs) and ports as per the table.
+Don't add both IPs and FQDNs.
 Only the Domain Controllers in the Active Directory site where the private access connectors are located should be published.

 > [!NOTE]
 > Make sure you don’t use wildcard FQDNs to publish your domain controllers, instead add their specific IPs or FQDNs.